Lex-2008/containers/README.md

 * Other backend servers are [SquirrelMail][] for webmail and [Baikal][] for calendar/address book sync, both of which are implemented in plain PHP.
 SquirrelMail can use [CardDav addressbook plugin][abook_carddav] to access Baikal addressbook.

+* SquirrelMail talks to Dovecot via [imapproxy][] which caches IMAP.
+While it doesn't give any performance benefits, it greatly decreases noise in Dovecot logs.

+* Also, a special [logshow][] backend server gives you insights into nginx and postfix logs - for realtime updates of lists of [spamers][] and [hackers][].

 * This picture was created with [PlantUML][p1].

 [nginx]: nginx.cont/README.md